-Table 20 shows the results of PMW temple mobile application’s design and performance rated by 30 foreigner tourists.
-The analysis found that the overall rating of topics was higher than the one sample test statistic score 3, at significance p<.001 suggesting the respondents were satisfied with the design and performance of the PMW temple mobile application at a high level with overall mean score 4.32.
+Analysis of the results of PMW temple mobile application’s design and performance rated by 30 foreigner tourists found that the overall rating of topics was higher than the one sample test statistic score 3, at significance p<.001 suggesting the respondents were satisfied with the design and performance of the PMW temple mobile application at a high level with overall mean score 4.32.

 In addition, some Thai tourists gave their opinions and suggestions including sound should be muted in some menus, the history about the constructions of PMW temple should be provided.
 Foreign tourist’s comments included that mobile applications help to explain the history and provides useful information for visiting PMW temple since information is not currently available in English, and so is difficult to understand.
 It should also have the option to turn the background music on and off, and should adjust the language selection menu to make it clearer.

-Table 21.
-Comparison of the average satisfaction with use of PMW temple mobile application between Thai and foreign tourists.